yhsueh/turtlebot_walker/readme.md

 2. Switch back to gazebo and view the simulation.

-3.
-See what topics is recorded
+3. See what topics are recorded with rosbag info and rosbag play.
+Change directory to results folder.
+Before running rosbag play, make sure roscore is up and running.
 ```
+roscore
 cd {"turtlebot_walker"}/results
 rosbag info bagfile.bag
+rosbag play bagfile.bag
 ```